cocotb/cocotb/documentation/source/introduction.rst

 cocotb encourages the same philosophy of design re-use and randomised testing as UVM, however is implemented in Python rather than SystemVerilog.

-In cocotb, VHDL/Verilog/SystemVerilog are only used for the synthesisable design.
+With cocotb, VHDL/Verilog/SystemVerilog are normally only used for the design itself, not the testbench.

 cocotb has built-in support for integrating with the `Jenkins <https://jenkins.io/>`_ continuous integration system.